roficoder/frontend-mentor-1st-project/README.md

   - [Useful resources](#useful-resources)
 - [Author](#author)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

 I was challanged to
---page should be responsive for all devices
+!page should be responsive for all devices
---page should have interactive hover and out effects
+!page should have interactive hover and out effects

 ### Screenshot